SeedSigner/seedsigner-settings-generator/README.md

 ## Quick Start
 The SettingsQR Generator is just a bunch of static web files that you can run in your browser two different ways:

+### Access it online
-* Access the online hosted version at https://kdmukai.github.io/seedsigner-settings-generator/
+The online hosted version is available at https://kdmukai.github.io/seedsigner-settings-generator/
-* Or download the files yourself and run it in a completely offline web browser

 ### Download and run offline
+You can run the SettingsQR Generator totally offline and air-gapped.

-If you prefer the offline method, get a local copy of this github repo by clicking on the green "code" button.
+Get a local copy of this github repo by clicking on the green "code" button above.

 * If you have `git` installed, you can `git clone https://github.com/kdmukai/seedsigner-settings-generator.git`
 * Or you can choose the "Download Zip" option